Python

 Any time an experiment is run to determine the value of a feature, you want to track that event in your analytics system.

-You can use the trackingCallback
+You can use the trackingCallback option to do this:

 from growthbook import GrowthBook, Experiment, Result